Bosnia Itinerary: how to spend one week in Bosnia

 A one week Bosnia itinerary

 This Bosnia itinerary is made for independent budget travellers.
 Therefore it only includes places that you can reach with public transport.
-Luckily there is a good bus network in between the major cities.
+Luckily there is a good bus network in Bosnia.
 Your only limitation will be time.
-If you have one week in Bosnia the focus is mostly on Sarajevo and Mostar and some nearby places.
+If you have one week in Bosnia, the focus is mostly on Sarajevo and Mostar.

-The bascarsija is a journey back in the past when Bosnia was part of the Ottoman empire.
+Sarajevo has a rich history and belonged to different empires.
+The Bascarsija is a journey back in the past when Bosnia was ruled by the Ottomans.
 The modern center with the elegant Austrian-Hungarian buildings speak yet of a different time.
-Then there are the socialist flats that are a stark contrast with the hilly suburbs where it feels more like a Bosnian village.
-At last, Sarajevo has some excellent museums that will teach you more about the civil war.
+Then there are the socialist flats that are a stark contrast with the hilly suburbs where it feels more like a traditional village.

-Traces of the war are still visible throughout the city, but Sarajevo’s multicultural spirit could not be crushed.
+Sarajevo experienced its darkest days during the Siege of Sarajevo in the civil war.
+Traces are still visible throughout the city, but Sarajevo’s multicultural spirit could not be crushed.
 The city is still known as the Jerusalem of Europe and nowadays a symbol of hope and reconciliation.

 How to get there: Sarajevo has an international airport, but it is often cheaper to fly into nearby Tuzla.
-There are also good bus connections from cities in the neighbouring countries, such as Zagreb and Belgrade, to Sarajevo.
+There are also good bus connections from cities in the neighbouring countries, such as Zagreb and Belgrade.

 Where to sleep: For a unique experience you can stay in the War hostel.
 The owner is a survivor of the siege and it’s is all about experiencing what it was like during the war.
 Other hostels with good reviews are Hostel Kucha, Hostel Balkan Han and Hostel Franz Ferdinand.

-Konjic is midway between Sarajevo and Mostar.
-Even though it is a very small city, it is worth a visit and an easy day trip from Sarajevo.
-It’s beauty is defined by the deep blue Neretva river that runs through the scenic historic center.
+Konjic is a small town between Sarajevo and Mostar.
+It’s beauty is defined by the deep blue Neretva river that runs through it’s scenic historic center.
 The Old stone bridge in Konjic is one of the best preserved Ottoman bridges in Bosnia.

-It was here, right next to the river, but hidden from view, that Titov built a bunker deep under the ground.
+It was here, right next to the river, but hidden from view, that Titov built a secret bunker deep under the ground.
 The bunker was meant to keep him and his family alive for two years after a nuclear attack.
 It was never used and is now open for visitors through Visit Konjic.
-I thought it was an interesting visit showing how the cold war influenced this part of the world.

 Transport: there are several buses per day to Sarajevo (1 hour) or Mostar (2 hours)